tzurita/TARBS/README.md

 Depending on your own build, you may want to tactically order the programs in your programs file.
 TARBS will install from the top to the bottom.

 If you include commas in your program descriptions, be sure to include double quotes around the whole description to ensure correct parsing.

 ### The script itself

-The script is broken up extensively into functions for easier readability and trouble-shooting.
+The script is extensively divided into functions for easier readability and trouble-shooting.
 Most everything should be self-explanatory.

 The main work is done by the `installationloop` function, which iterates